Facts About Victoria Falls in Zimbabwe

 - Elephants visit the area to feed on grasses and fruits growing along the banks of the river and on islands in the middle of the river above the falls.

 - Crocodiles and many species of fish inhabit the river area, while eagles, falcons, and various waterfowl take advantage of the river and its bounty.

 - The abundance of birdlife is a birders paradise with herons, kingfishers and many other species of birds.

 - The Zambezi River is famous for its bream and tiger fish as well as numerous other species of fish.

 - The National Parks offer good game viewing opportunities with a wide variety of larger mammal species including lion, elephant, buffalo, giraffe, zebra and several species of antelope, including eland, kudu, waterbuck, impala and sable.

 - The river supports a lush riverside bush in which bushbuck and duiker seek shade and protection.

-Victoria Falls has an aura and mystery that the mention of the waterfall evokes all over the world.
+Victoria Falls has an aura and mystery – just the mention of the waterfall evokes a sense of wonder in people all over the world.